Devonte202/skin-cancer-identifier/README.md

 - Given the small data points I managed to gather, the machine learning model was indeed less accurate with darker skinned patients than lighter skinned patients.

 **Conclusion**:
--  Due to a lack of available datasets, experiement shall remain inconclusive.
+-  Due to a lack of available datasets, experiment shall remain inconclusive.

 #### Technology